MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 - Code Extension & Development.md

     ```

-5.Add new validation within that class by creating a chain of command for the
+5. Add new validation within that class by creating a chain of command for the
     validateWrite() method of the datasource, which is already overridden in the
     base class.
 Following is the code: